Tuna (singer): Life and career

 In 2008, Tuna unsuccessfully participated in the pre-selection competition Skopje Fest in order to represent North Macedonia in the Eurovision Song Contest 2008 with the song "Prašuvam bez glas".
 In 2012, it was announced that she would judge alongside Alban Skënderaj, Pandi Laço and Soni Malaj on the second series of X Factor Albania.
 The same year, she released her single "I Asaj" and experienced significant success throughout the Albanian-speaking World.
 Her success continued in the following year with the release of her follow-up single "Fenix".

-In 2019, Tuna announced her third studio album, Fortuna, with almost seven songs and released it on 18 March 2019.
+In 2019, Tuna announced her third studio album, Fortuna, with seven songs and released it on 18 March 2019.
 Throughout the year, she released her follow-up singles "Nuk ma do zemra" and "Amoni", the latter peaking at number seventy eight in Albania.